hatixntsoa/github.codespace/README.md

 <p>

-`codespace.setup` is an automated startup script that instantly configures your **GitHub Codespace environment** — no manual setup required.
+`github.codespace` is a project aiming to automate startup script that instantly configures your **GitHub Codespace environment** — no manual setup required.
 It helps you quickly set your **timezone** and **Git credentials** on every new session in just one command.

 </p>